SGBC/course/docs/nbis_annotation/practical_session/practical2_supl3_maker.md

----
-layout: default
-title:  'sup maker'
----

-# Configure the maker_opts.ctl properly for the abinitio evidence drived annotation:
+# Configure the maker_opts.ctl properly for the abinitio evidence-driven annotation:

 \#-----Genome (these are always required)